Note

 Computing SART

-The single antimicrobial resistance trend or SART
+The single antimicrobial resistance trend or SART measures the ratio

 of change per time unit (e.g. monthly or yearly).
 To compute this metric,